Delineo-Disease-Modeling/Simulation/dmp/docs/API_DOCUMENTATION.md

 ## Fallback Strategy

-The API implements a hierarchical fallback strategy for model matching:
+The API implements a simple, predictable fallback strategy for model matching:

 1. **Exact match**: Try the exact `model_path` provided
 2. **Parent match**: Try the parent path (e.g., `variant.Delta` if `variant.Delta.general` not found)
 3. **Default match**: Try `default.general`
 4. **Error**: Return error if no matching state machine found

+### Demographic Matching Rules

+The API uses simple, clear rules for demographic compatibility:

+- **If a state machine has a demographic defined** → **must match exactly** (or be within age range)
+- **If a state machine doesn't have a demographic defined** → **OK (wildcard)** - can be used
+- **More specific matches are prioritized** - machines with more defined demographics win over general ones
+- **First compatible machine found wins** - no complex scoring, just simple fallback order

 ### Example Fallback Scenarios